ColleSerre/ColleSerre/README.md

 23. Create a program to sync my github description and google keep note. (done and automated using Apple Automator and a calendar event) ✔️

 24. Develop a service that you can integrate to websites to mine crypto off clients (piracy/is this even legal?).
 The users would be fully aware of this and it would replace ads.
 Give a share to website and a share to the user.
 After some market research, this already exists (what innovations are possible?)

+25. Investigate hill climbing algorithm

+26. Spotify API powered flutter app, so I can use the bloody swipe to queue on my OnePlus (seriously Spotify why am I the one doing this ???)